equal8888/Lubuntu-audio-powertool/README.md

 ```
 python3 Ubuntu-Audio-App.py
 ```
-for now first time usage will promt user password from the terminal
+user will be prompted for his password